GoodGoodDayRaul

 By Way of Introduction

-Just as dusk was falling, I came, once summer evening, on a circular clearing in the bush,
+Just as dusk was falling, I came, one summer evening, on a circular clearing in the bush,

 ‘Goin far?’
 I inquired.